volkswagen/github-app-authentication-action/CONTRIBUTING.md

 This repository is using jest for unit testing.
 In addition a threshold is configured on test coverage to prevent a decrease over time.

+At the moment this repository is at 100% test coverage.
+In this way the threshold is configured to 100%.
+If you want to change that, please have good reasons for this and discuss it in advance.

 #### Integration Testing

 This repository consists of only one module, so there's nothing to integration test.